sahuankit010/Robot-Race/README.md

 Open IntelliJ IDEA or any other IDE

-Click on File -> New -> Project From Existing Resources
+Click on File -> Open -> Select Kayak-SWE-Intern

 Solutions Location: